luthersystems/sandbox/api/README.md

 swagger:
 	Generated swagger JSON and a Go package that serves the json to frontend clients.
-third_party:
-	3rd party protobuf definitions.
 ```

 ## Generating gRPC service code and Swagger/OpenAPI documentation

 The generated gRPC service code, gateway code, and the swagger file are checked
 into git.
 After every change you should regenerate these files and check them
 in.
 Run `make` in the api directory to regenerate these files.

 ```
 make